The redesigned timeline highlights stunning check-ins and photos from around the world.

-Dive tagging When a buddy tags you in a dive, you can add it to your logbook with a tap.
+Dive tagging When a buddy tags you in a dive, you can instantly add it to your logbook with a tap of a button.

 Heatmap The profile tab also features a world view with a heat map of all dive sites you have checked-in.
 Make it glow!